chriskodehub/fagfolk-modal-window-mvc/README.md

 The task I have undertaken is to create a module that opens in a modal window on any page where its code will be inserted.

 The biggest challenge is to create a code that is 100% transparent for the systems in which the module will be used so that there is no undesirable interference between the module and the generated page.

+The module is compatible with the rest of the system and connects to the Firebase database to register new users and register projects for construction work.

 ![tests](img/tests.png)